bryan405/Insurance-Claim-Intelligence-End-to-End-Analysis-Machine-Learning-Prediction/README.md

 -	Part 1 - Data Cleaning & Preparation: duplicate and missing-value checks, and the reasoning behind each decision
 -	Part 2 - Exploratory Data Analysis and power bi dax calculation: every chart behind the findings in this report, including the correlation heatmap
 -	Part 3 - Feature Engineering, Predictive Modeling & the Application: encoding choices, the full model leaderboard, and a step-by-step walkthrough of the prediction app.
+-	part 4 - Recommendation,answers the business questions and next line of action.